CoherentLabs/GameUIComponents/components/form-control/README.md

 So far Gameface does not support input elements with the type `submit` although they can be defined in the DOM.

-The form control will threaten these elements like submit buttons and when they are clicked the form will be submitted.
+The form control will treat these elements like submit buttons and when they are clicked the form will be submitted.

 ### Other inputs